hamzahcodes/TodoList/README.md

 TodoList - A Complete Webapp to make todos where we can add, mark them as completed, delete and edit todos.
+It instantly creates todos without need of refreshing the page also local storage is used to store todos so that they dont vanish on refreshing the page